douglas-george/timberhearth/storybook/story.md

 And beneath them, far below, the mole began to carve his first message in a very, very long time.

-# Chapter Sixteen: The Cat-tastic Adventure
+## Chapter Sixteen: The Cat-tastic Adventure

 The morning sun slanted through the Willowglen Bakery windows, filling the air with motes of flour that danced like snowflakes in the light.
 The scent of honey bread, warm butter, and cinnamon still hung thick in the air when Jessica walked in with Gabriel and Poodler trotting close behind.

 Maribel Willowglen stood at the counter, arms folded, gazing suspiciously at a half-eaten loaf.

-“It’s the mice again,” she said grimly.
+”It’s the mice again,” she said grimly.
 “Little devils got into the flour bin last night.
 I caught one inside the measuring cup this morning.
 Bold as brass.”

 Jessica perked up immediately.

-“You know what we need?
+”You know what we need?
 A cat!”

 Maribel frowned.

 “A cat?
 I’m not sure I have the patience for another creature that ignores me half the time and sheds the other half.”

-Gabriel grinned.
-“They’re excellent mousers though.”
+Gabriel grinned. ”They’re excellent mousers though.”

 Jessica clasped her hands together.